ehrscape/examples/R-project/ZephyrECG/README.md

 The package includes functions

 * `separate_bh3`:  parses and separates multiple sessions of ECG data recorded with the Zephyr BH3 monitor into separate csv files,
-* `read_ecg`: reads the signal and the output of `heart_beat` function and determines instant heart rates, their distribution and a basic histogram.
+* `read_ecg`: imports the ECG data stored in a csv file to a data frame in R.

 For more details on the usage of the package please refer to the included vignette.